Ways to Give

 Investments totaling $250 million have catalyzed research and clinical trials across many disciplines.

-New UCSF Nancy Friend Pritzker Psychiatry Building Will Stand as a Statement Against Stigma
+UCSF Nancy Friend Pritzker Psychiatry Building Opens to Patients

 Launched with a nearly $60 million gift from philanthropists John Pritzker and Lisa Stone Pritzker, longtime supporters of UCSF, the new building is named in honor of John’s sister, Nancy Friend Pritzker, who died at age 24.